PREPARATION / ACCLIMATIZATION

 INSTALLING OVER RADIANT HEATING SYSTEMS

 AmCork floating floors are only compatible with hot water radiant heating systems.
 Do not install cork planks over electric radiant heating systems.
 Floating floors tend to expand and contract as a unit and therefore are recommended.
 Prior to floating cork flooring installation, you will need to turn the system on, regardless of the time of year, for 4-5 days.
-Maximum surface temperature should never exceed 85°F.
+Maximum surface temperature for plank flooring should never exceed 85°F.

 - Allow 1/4" expansion space between finished floor and all walls, thresholds, water pipes, and other vertical surfaces.
 Use a silicone sealer near bathtubs, commodes, etc.